 - Claim all the eligible input credit in the last return that you are filing.

-- Declare the details required as per Form GST TRAN-1 for timely input credit, and the window period for this is 90 days.
+- Declare the details required as per Form GST TRAN-1 for timely input credit, and the due date for this 31st October, 2017.

 Are you GST ready yet?